itf/6s092/courses/IAP19/PS/PS29/content.md

                 cost_of_connection_pq[neighbor] = weight
 ```

-And instead of being interested on the distances to each node, we are interested in the sum of the cost of connections, which is the total cost of the tree.
+And instead of being interested on the distances to each node, we are interested in the sum of the cost of connections, which is the total cost of the tree, as well as the edges.

+In other words, the algorithm is:

+- Start with a single node
+- Grow your tree one edge at a time, by choosing the edge of smallest weight that connects a new node to your tree
+- Repeat until all nodes are connected.